swaptacular/swpt_accounts/README.md

 Containers started from the generated docker image must have access to the following servers:

-1. [PostgreSQL server instance], which stores accounts' data.
+1. [PostgreSQL] server instance, which stores accounts' data.

-2. [RabbitMQ server instance], which acts as broker for [Swaptacular Messaging Protocol](../master/protocol.rst) (SMP) messages.
+2. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol](../master/protocol.rst) (SMP) messages.

    A [RabbitMQ queue] must be configured on the broker instance, so